tiepdotme/lisacharlotterost.github.io/_posts/2016-09-29-learn-how-to-code.md

 ![image](/pic/160929_LearnHowToCode.gif)

-*This post doesn't offer any solutions.
-It just shows how I feel.
-If that makes you uncomfortable or angry, don't read it.*

 I've started learning how to code many times over again.
 It began with HTML and CSS when I was 14.
 Then Delphi in high school.
 Processing, Javascript & jQuery in university.
 R on [Code School](http://tryr.codeschool.com/), Python on [Codecademy](https://www.codecademy.com/) and d3.js with Scott Murray's [famous book](http://alignedleft.com/work/d3-book), when I got more into data visualization.
 I'm still not done: More Javascript, more R, more Python are waiting for me.

 Two weeks ago I started to learn C, as part of the [CS50 MOOC](cs50.tv/2015/fall/) I'm taking with some of my fellow OpenNews fellows. **And I got reminded of so many feelings I had during all the other code learning experiences before.**